KomodoPlatform/developer-docs/docs/basic-docs/atomicdex/atomicdex-tutorials/how-to-become-a-liquidity-provider.md

 ##### Building from Source (Option 2)

-If you decide to build from source, please follow the [Build MM2 from source guide](how-to-compile-mm2-from-source.html)
+If you decide to build from source, please follow the [Build AtomicDEX API from source guide](how-to-compile-mm2-from-source.html)

 #### Step 2: Download the Coins Configuration File